 Courses in differential equations or linear algebra, possibly H520.

-Calculus (8th edition); Varberg, Purcell, Rigdon.
+Calulus (8th edition customized for OSU); Varberg, Purcell, Rigdon.

 NOTE: The textbook for the Math 161 sequence and Math 151 sequence is the same.
 The text for the H161 sequence is different.